 name: "get_current_weather",

-description: "Very useful when you want to query the weather of a specified city.",
+description: "Useful when you want to query the weather for a specified city.",

 parameters: {